In this section you will find information on how to join and register your stud, as well as how to register your animals.

 Persons buying stud cattle from an existing member may be entitled to one years free associate membership, please talk to the person you are purchasing the animals from to see if this applies to you.

-Each year the secretary will send out a renewal reminder in late June for payment before August.
+Each year the secretary will send out a renewal reminder in the new financial year (post 30 June) for payment before September.
 You must be an active member to ensure that your voting rights continue.

 1.6 Resigning Your Membership